-Since 2013 Aaron Pexa has been making video works that are informed by his previous career in architecture and urban planning.
-His work manifests curiosity and a sense of bewilderment through video, optics, and appropriated antique objects.
-Pexa’s surrealist, glass sets combined with spoken word and original scores reframe everyday objects into fantastical narratives and opportunities for storytelling.
-The poetic materiality of his videos overflows into his curiosity-inspiring installations, which explore the process of creation, and the symbiotic relationship between glass and light.
+Since 2013, Aaron Pexa has been making multimedia work that manifests curiosity and a sense of bewilderment through surrealist glass scenes, combined with spoken-word soundtracks and original scores, all of which reframe everyday objects with fantastical narratives and opportunities for storytelling.
+The poetic materiality of his videos overflows into his installations, which explore the process of creation and the symbiotic relationship between glass and light.

 About the artist: Based in Providence, RI, Pexa received his Masters of Fine Art in Glass from the Rhode Island School of Design in 2014, and has a dual Masters in Architecture and Urban Design from Washington University in Saint Louis, as well as a Bachelors in Studio Art from Carleton College, Northfield, Minnesota.
 Prior to RISD, Pexa worked as an architect and urban designer in London and New Orleans.
 He has won numerous awards including a RISD travel grant to research glassmaking techniques along Finland’s Glass Trail, a Chinese Government Scholarship to study Mandarin at the China Academy of Art in Hangzhou and promote cross-cultural exchange, and a fellowship at the Creative Glass Center of America at Wheaton Arts in Millville, New Jersey.
 His most recent project, The Lucent Parlor, was created during this residency.
 Additional notable projects by Pexa include Back Door @ The Pendleton, Parlor Trick, and Land of Ruby.
 Aaron Pexa is represented by Cade Tompkins Projects.